rhilconsultants/SecurityLab/workshops/RHEL SSL/Exercise-3/README.md

 # setenforce 1
 ```

+**NOTE**
+IF there is no putput from the audit2allow command it means there is no need to modify any SElinux rule.

-Go back to our workstation and modify the IP address of the notls-test website from servera to serverb :
+8. Go back to our workstation and modify the IP address of the notls-test website from servera to serverb :
 ```bash
 # exit
 $ exit
 ```

-Now change the IP address:
+On the workstation , go ahead and change the website IP address to point the serverb:
 ```bash
 $ sudo sed -i  's/11  notls-test/12  notls-test/' /etc/hosts
 ```